The Doomsday Clock: 90 Seconds to Midnight in 2024

 • 06

-The detonation of nuclear bombs over the Japanese cities of Hiroshima and Nagasaki put a swift end to the Second World War.
+The detonation of nuclear bombs over the Japanese cities of Hiroshima and Nagasaki put a swift end to the Second World War and simultaneously kicked off a global nuclear arms race.
+The Soviet Union detonated its first nuclear bomb in 1949 and with that the genie was out of the bottle.

 (Image courtesy of Chicago Tribune)

-The clock's adjustments have also accounted for factors like climate change, the rise of artificial intelligence, and bioterrorism.
+The clock's adjustments have also accounted for factors like climate change, the rise of artificial intelligence, bioterrorism and more.
 At each meeting, scientists from the Bulletin work to account for these factors, gauging the overall risk of any potentially civilization-ending cataclysm.

 Caption: Russia’s nuclear weapons mobilized in Belarus (Image courtesy of DW )

-The Doomsday Clock is assessed once a year during the annual conference of The Bulletin of The Atomic Scientists.
+The Doomsday Clock is assessed once a year by the science and security board at the annual conference of The Bulletin of The Atomic Scientists.
 The hands may be adjusted to reflect material changes in the overall threat of a civilization-ending collapse.
 If the situation hasn't materially changed, the clock will remain unchanged.

 It has been adjusted a total of 25 times since its inception.
 Only 8 of those moves have taken it backward—indicating a reduction in the threat of a nuclear apocalypse—while 17 have taken the clock forward and closer to a potential conflagration.